-Average Number of Hours that Power to a Customer is Interrupted
+• Average Number of Hours that Power to a Customer is Interrupted

-In 2015 the Ontario Energy Board established a new measure for distributors related to the average number of hours that power to a customer is interrupted in that distributors stay within their most recent 5-year average.
-The result for 2017 of 1.69 is higher than Festival's 5-year average of 1.19.
-Festival's score of 1.69 is lower than the 2017 provincial average of 2.85.
-Results in 2017 are higher than the 5-year average as a result of an increase in SAIDI on multiple Stratford feeders that experienced a prolonged interruption due to foreign interference (animal contacts and motor vehicle accidents) and defective equipment.
-Festival is acting to help reduce outage durations by installing technology to more accurately locate system faults with the intention of reducing response times.
-Festival is also continuing to replace older infrastructure through its capital program and working with the local Municipality to provide more aggressive tree trimming.
+In 2015 the Ontario Energy Board established a new measure for distributors related to the average number of hours that power to a customer is interrupted.
+This measure compares the annual statistic to the 5-year as the target for the utility.
+The result for 2019 of 1.79 is higher than Festival's 5-year target of 1.19.
+Festival's score of 1.79 is lower than the 2019 provincial average of 2.08 as reported in the 2019 OEB Yearbook of Electricity Distributors.
+Results in 2019 are higher than the 5-year average as a result of an increase in SAIDI in the areas of adverse weather, foreign interference (animal contacts and motor vehicle accidents) and unknown/other.
+Reductions in SAIDI occurred in defective equipment and human element categories.
+Festival continues to strive to reduce outage durations by replacing older infrastructure through its capital program and working with the local Municipality to provide more aggressive vegetation management.